-The proposal to adjourn the Annual Meeting for the purpose of soliciting additional proxies will be approved if the number of votes cast for adjournment at the Annual Meeting exceeds the number of votes cast against adjournment.
+The proposal to adjourn the Annual Meeting for the purpose of soliciting additional proxies will be approved if the number of votes cast for adjournment at the Annual Meeting, by voting in person or by proxy, exceeds the number of votes cast against adjournment.
 Abstentions and broker or nominee non-votes, and shares represented by proxies reflecting abstentions and broker or nominee non-votes, are not considered votes cast and therefore will not have the effect of a vote against this proposal.